 Open floor plans, maverick for the day, were another defining characteristic of the Prairie-style house.
 Wright eschewed formal Victorian room arrangements that isolated parents and children and emphasized social standing.
 Instead, he designed open floor plans with public spaces where families and friends could congregate, with defined spots to read a book, dine, or practice the piano.
 This idea of open floor plans with defined zones has had arguably a more enduring legacy than the Prairie style itself.

-The work of Frank Lloyd Wright is the clear inspiration for plan 454-10 (pictured above).
+The work of Frank Lloyd Wright is the clear inspiration for plan 454-10 (pictured above), which was created by Architect and Author Sarah Susanka.
 Looking at the house from the street, it’s not immediately clear where the front door is located.
 Playing down the front door, Wright knew, draws more attention to the building’s architecture.
 The exterior of this plan also relies on the thin-profile masonry that Wright preferred.
 A long retaining wall and walk in the front yard emphasize the triangular geometry of the plan.
 Inside, the home is long on the indoor/outdoor connections Wright sought to create.
 Sliding doors on a four-season porch open to create a breezeway.
 On the lower level, a walkout connects the home and backyard.
-Plan454-10 makes at least one important departure from the work of Wright, who often isolated and de-emphasized the kitchen, which he viewed as a place of work.
+Plan 454-10 makes at least one important departure from the work of Wright, who often isolated and de-emphasized the kitchen, which he viewed as a place of work.
 The kitchen in this plan is open to the family room.
 It would be easy to work in, with a large center island with a cooktop, shelves for cookbooks, several cupboards, and two pantries for storage.

 The home above (plan434-15) draws from the vernacular’s large roof overhangs to form a spacious front porch and a covered patio on one side of the home.
 Lap siding and white banding reinforce the home’s horizontal plane.
 Windows are collected in groups of three and used symmetrically as Wright would often do.
 Wright used windows to highlight views of the natural landscape.
 But he was also very concerned with homeowner privacy.
 High windows on the sides of this house make it difficult for neighbors to see inside.
 The three brick columns that support the front porch roof create a Craftsman style impression at entry.
 Inside, the plan supports modern family living with a big family room and strong outdoor connections.